Rated Excellent 4.8 out of 5

 Based on our experience and practice, the majority of our clients prefer to apply for the following types of Argentine residency visas:

 The Argentina Student Visa is designed for foreign nationals intending to pursue recognized secondary, tertiary, or specialized studies as regular students in officially recognized public or private educational institutions.
-Temporary residency is initially granted for 1 year and is extendable.
+In most cases, temporary residency is initially granted for 1 year and is extendable.

 Foreigners entering Argentina for secondary, tertiary, university, or recognized specialized studies as regular students They have to provide the following documents: